 Having a nearby emergency contact is essential for senior health and safety.
 This is exactly the role that your companion and home care agency will serve.
 We will augment and upgrade personalized support as needed and in response to your loved one’s evolving needs.

 Here are a few questions you and your family can ask when deciding on care:

 - Is your loved one recovering from an illness or recuperating from a hospital stay?

-- Would it be helpful for the shift to include light laundry and housekeeping?
+- Would it be helpful for the companion shift to include light laundry and housekeeping?

-- Are memory loss or physical disabilities leaving them unable to bathe, dress, or change themselves without assistance?
+- Due to memory loss or physical disabilities, is your loved one no longer able to bathe, dress, or change themselves without assistance?

 In addition to socialization and human connection, your loved one’s needs drive the evolution of their in-home care.
 You can sign up for personal care services such as hygiene and mobility assistance as well as light housekeeping or grocery shopping.

 We can also help reorganize your loved one’s main living spaces to remain safer and more accessible and provide transportation support to run errands and more.